 - Implement timers on items added to the cart, or to the entire cart.
 Once the time limit expires, release reserved stock back into the pool of available items.

 - Support oversubscription through a feature to compensate users whose orders couldn’t be fulfilled (e.g., guaranteed delivery on their next order, a discount or voucher).

 - Monitor and release.
 If the stock inventory level is within a predefined threshold, raise an alert.
 Customer support should have a way to check on related carts, reservation times, and reservation patterns.
 They should be able to terminate a suspicious reservation with the use of standardized customer communication or protocols to help manage customer expectations.

 Abuse case #2

 Denial-of-service attack with anonymous accounts

 Attackers can take advantage of the anonymity of the shopping cart to attack the system by repeatedly opening a browser, creating a new cart, and reserving a large quantity of items.
 The monitor-and-release control explained above can help.
 Also consider heuristic controls:

 - Implement tiered trust.
 Assign additional privileges to registered accounts, and fewer to anonymous accounts.
 For example, change the reservation limit and holding time based on registered/anonymous status.

 - Use “likelihood to action” to prioritize inventory holding.
 You can measure and use information such as referral headers, mouse movements (hot spot tracking), UA, PC resolution, IP range, geo data, and so on to determine a ”likelihood to action” analysis (based on historic sales data), which can help you decide whether to reserve that user’s stock.

 Abuse case #3

 Automated denial of service attacks using botnet or testing tools

 Attackers may use botnets or testing tools to create shopping carts and reserve products periodically.
 This can exhaust your inventory with constant holdings.
 Mitigate this risk with the following controls:

 - Use a no-CAPTCHA reCAPTCHA control to prevent automated attacks.

-- Subscribe to IP blacklist feeds and use IP “threat intelligence” to screen out automated botnet attacks.
+- Subscribe to IP exclude feeds and use IP “threat intelligence” to screen out automated botnet attacks.